JoshData/python-email-validator/README.md

 For example, the CJK fullwidth Latin letters are considered semantically equivalent in domain names to their ASCII counterparts.
-This library normalizes them to their ASCII counterparts:
+This library normalizes them to their ASCII counterparts (as required by IDNA):

 ```python
 emailinfo = validate_email("me@Ｄｏｍａｉｎ.com")